 RMC-4630 is the focus of a broad, multi-dimensional and parallel development program designed to maximize its therapeutic potential

-We plan to conduct additional combination studies pairing RMC-4630 with inhibitors of other oncogenic targets within the RAS pathway, including RTK and KRASG12C, as well as with checkpoint inhibitors.
+RMC-4630 is also being studied by in combination with inhibitors of other oncogenic targets within the RAS pathway, including RTK and KRASG12C, as well as with checkpoint inhibitors.